popov-exceed/opensky-api-app/README.md

 # Demo of the app
-Curently site is deployed at https://popov-exceed.github.io/opensky-api-app/
+Currently site is deployed at https://popov-exceed.github.io/opensky-api-app/

 # How to start project